topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 # 3. Video Output
 ---
-The D3-G supports FHD monitors only through its DisplayPort (DP) output.
+The D3-G supports FHD monitors through its DisplayPort (DP) output only.
-It also supports multi-display output using a daisy chain setup, allowing a connection of up to two FHD monitors and one HD monitor simultaneously.
+It also supports multi-display output using a daisy chain setup, allowing  connection of up to two FHD monitors and one HD monitor simultaneously.

 **Note**: To use HDMI, a separate active converter adapter is required.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/monitor.png" width="500"></p>